-The world of disability benefits can seem like an alternate universe where nothing makes sense.
+The world of disability insurance benefits can seem like an alternate universe where nothing makes sense.
 In a normal financial transaction, a consumer pays a fee for some specific service from a provider.
-If the business selling the service satisfies customers with a high quality service that leads to customer satisfaction, the business grows based on word of mouth feedback and return business.
+If the business selling the service satisfies its customers needs, the business grows based on word of mouth feedback and return business.
 This is not how things work when the service provider is an insurance company.

 While the disability insurer will be happy to accept your premiums, the carrier is gambling that it will never have to provide any service.
 When the insurance company loses this bet and must actually process a claim, the insurer’s claim process often revolves around identifying a reason to provide nothing in return for the premiums that have been collected.
-Since disability insurance benefits are purchased as a financial life raft for individuals who become unable to work and their families, people need to understand the ways in which the cards may be stacked against a disability insurance policyholder.
-This two-part blog post provides examples of the obstacles to obtaining long-term disability benefits.
+Since disability insurance benefits are purchased as a financial life raft for individuals who become unable to work.
+This two-part blog post provides examples of the obstacles to obtaining long-term disability insurance benefits.

-The Policy Is Written by the Insurer.
-If you have ever tried to secure a copy of your disability policy from deep in your boxes of “important papers” buried in the attic or your employer to try and parse the language of the policy, you were probably shocked by the dense incomprehensible language.
-After attempting to stay awake and concentrating on the first few paragraphs, you probably realized the policy is not understandable unless you are an attorney.
-This is an astute observation because the disability policy was written by a team of lawyers.
+The Insurance Policy Is Written by the Insurer.
+If you have ever tried to secure a copy of your disability insurance policy from deep in your boxes of “important papers” buried in the attic or from your employer to try and parse the language of the policy, you were probably shocked by the dense incomprehensible language.
+After attempting to stay awake and concentrating on the first few paragraphs, you probably realized the policy is not very clear.
+This is an astute observation because the disability insurance policy was written by a team of lawyers.
 Thereafter, the policy was rewritten again and again over many years to limit the liability of the insurance company in increasingly subtle and underhanded ways.
 Insurers know that policyholders almost never read their policy and that an insured is more likely to win the lottery than actually understand the policy.
-Disability insurance carriers are counting on policyholders to “go it alone” and attempt to appeal a denial of benefits without the benefit of an experienced Florida Disability Insurance Claims Lawyer familiar with the terminology and provisions commonly found in a disability policy.
+Disability insurance carriers are counting on policyholders to “go it alone” and attempt to appeal a denial of benefits without the benefit of an experienced long term disability insurance lawyer familiar with the terminology and provisions commonly found in a disability insurance policy.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].